Virus Fears Weigh On Asian Markets - UrduPoint

 Japan's benchmark Nikkei 225 index closed up 0.3 percent, largely helped by a cheaper yen as the dollar strengthened against other major currencies.

-However, Hong Kong fell 0.5 percent and Seoul was down 0.4 percent after a sharp increase in virus cases.
+However, Hong Kong slipped 0.2 percent and Seoul was down 0.7 percent after a sharp increase in virus cases.

 - Fragile economy - The World Health Organization on Wednesday hailed the "tremendous progress" in fighting the new coronavirus that emerged in China at the end of 2019 and has affected dozens of countries and territories.